 But what happens when the negligence of a surgeon or surgical staff causes you or a loved one harm?

 Surgical mistakes do happen.
-When they do, you can count on the Weitz Firm to provide you with a knowledgeable and experienced surgical malpractice attorney in Camden.
+When they do, you can count on The Weitz Firm, LLC to provide you with a knowledgeable and experienced surgical malpractice attorney in Camden.

 You may have heard of the “never event” that can occur during surgery.
 Like their name implies, these are events that should never happen.
 Here are some examples: